sagemath/trac_to_gh/Issue 8208.md

 # Issue 8208: Click "No" actually publishes a worksheet in SageNB 0.7.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8208

 Original creator: mpatel